 Synthetic Vitamins Made Primarily Overseas

-In fact, a leading manufacturer of “made in U.S.A.” vitamin pre-mixes for the pet food sector, relies on China for the following vitamins contained in its pre-mixes: magnesium oxide; ascorbic acid; Vitamin A; Vitamin D; thiamine mononitrate; pyridoxine HCl; and folic acid.
+In fact, a leading manufacturer of “made in U.S.A.” vitamin pre-mixes for the pet food sector, relies on imports for the following vitamins contained in its pre-mixes: magnesium oxide; ascorbic acid; Vitamin A; Vitamin D; thiamine mononitrate; pyridoxine HCl; and folic acid.

 Given these known limits and risks, wouldn’t you like to remove synthetic additives from your pet’s diet?
 Carna4 gives you a convenient option to make your pet’s world safer and help them live a healthier life.
 What could be better than that?